Poorhouse Rock: Production

 The storyline of the episode is inspired by Dani Alexis Ryskamp's article "The Life in The Simpsons Is No Longer Attainable" published by The Atlantic, which was based on a Twitter thread by Erika Chappell.
+After the producers reflected on the article, they agreed that Homer belonged to the final generation of people who could have a middle-class lifestyle without a higher education degree, which Bart could not attain.
+They decided to depict the situation as a musical episode.

+Hugh Jackman was cast as a janitor as the power plant.
+Jackman was offered a role several years earlier but declined due to scheduling conflicts.
+Former United States Secretary of Labor Robert Reich appeared as himself to explain the economic situation shown in the episode.

 "Poorhouse Rock" is the last episode on which Chris Ledesma collaborated as music editor.
 Ledesma has edited every previous episode of The Simpsons.

-The couch gag was designed by Spiker Monster, a Venezuelan fan artist who received attention from the show's staff on Twitter for his fan webcomic "Those Springfield Kids" and creating artwork in response to every episode of the season.
+The couch gag was designed by Spike R. Monster, a Venezuelan fan artist who received attention from the show's staff on Twitter for his fan webcomic "Those Springfield Kids."

 Reception

+Viewing figures

+The episode earned a 0.28 rating with 0.93 million viewers, which was the second most watched show on Fox that night.

+Critical response

 Tony Sokol of Den of Geek gave the episode a 4 out of 5 stars stating "The Simpsons have reclaimed their anti-establishment roots.
 The treehouse is a metaphor.
 While it probably won't interrupt the annual 'Treehouse of Horror' episodes, it is traumatically far more frightening.
 The season finale finishes a dance which started when Matt Selman began calling the tunes.
 Season 33 opened with a musical, 'The Star of the Backstage', and ends with a mic drop."

 Marcus Gibson of Bubbleblabber gave the episode an 7.5/10 stating,"Overall, 'Poorhouse Rock' doesn't have enough songs to be considered a musical, and its themes struggle to match the perkiness of its melody.
 However, it has enough moments in its plot and comedy to provide an enjoyable tuneful trip through the world of economics.
 The humor involving a 'Bridgerton' rip-off was a decent distraction until it gets to the 'Schoolhouse Rock' parody in the second half.
 The inclusion of a singing Hugh Jackman also makes this season finale a melodic treat for people who enjoyed his harmonious talents.
 This season is full of ups and downs, and I'm glad to see that it ended on an optimistic and humorous note rather than a sour one."

+In 2023, Collider named the couch gag as the second best couch gag created by guest animators.